Where to Turn for Mental Health

 for your symptoms.

 Employee assistance programs (EAP).
-If your company has an EAP, ask for a referral to an appropriate provider or treatment
+If your company has an EAP, ask for a confidential referral to an appropriate provider

 Community mental health centers.
 These organizations give counseling and other services on a sliding-fee scale, based